-1.2.5 Priorities in Professional Outreach
+1.2.5 Priorities for Professional Outreach

-- Work with the LSC Spokesperson Team to develop plans for a establishing a US Government Relations Group. - Work with the LSC Spokesperson Team to formulate a clearer policy for who is authorized to advocate on behalf of the LSC and GW community. - Create a one-page handout that can be customized to reflect the accomplishments achieved by the LSC members who reside in a specific congressional member's district. - Collect US government relations training materials from APS, AAS, AAAS, and Lewis-Burke. - Organize at least one government relations training telecon for the LSC. - Start and maintain a centralized list/database of government contacts and LSC member visits - Longer-term: develop handouts tailored to different focuses based on the government officials's stance (e.g. education/community focused, technology leader focused, etc.) - Promote outreach to scientists at professional conferences and meetings.
-Particularly important examples, as the Detection Era unfolds, include ensuring an LSC presence at upcoming professional meetings both in meeting programs and where possible via e.g. exhibition booths at large AAS and IAU meetings and symposia.
+- Work with the LSC Spokesperson Team to develop plans for a establishing a US Government Relations Group.
+[Core]; - Work with the LSC Spokesperson Team to formulate a clearer policy for who is authorized to advocate on behalf of the LSC and GW community.
+[Core]; - Create a one-page handout that can be customized to reflect the accomplishments achieved by the LSC members who reside in a specific congressional member's district.
+[Core]; - Promote outreach to scientists at professional conferences and meetings.
+Particularly important examples, as the Detection Era unfolds, include ensuring an LSC presence at upcoming professional meetings - both in meeting programs and where possible via e.g. exhibition booths at large AAS and IAU meetings and symposia.
 Other possibilities include the HEAD/AAS meetings and the March and April APS meetings.
 A key element to support this outreach is developing flexible and easily portable resources (e.g. flyers, demonstrations, multimedia) that can be used at exhibitions.
-Ideally these resources could also be used for informal education outreach. - Increase LSC involvement in governance for professional societies and divisions such as AAS, HEAD/AAS and APS/DAP.
+Ideally these resources could also be used for informal education outreach.
+[Core]; - Collect US government relations training materials from APS, AAS, AAAS, and Lewis-Burke; - Organize at least one government relations training telecon for the LSC; - Start and maintain a centralized list/database of government contacts and LSC member visits; Longer-term: develop handouts tailored to different focuses based on the government official's stance (e.g. education/community focused, technology leader focused, etc.); - Increase LSC involvement in governance for professional societies and divisions such as AAS, HEAD/AAS and APS/DAP.